 No top up fees to pay!

-Forest school sessions will also be coming to Little Squirrels on Tuesday and Friday afternoons in 2020!
+Forest school sessions will also be coming to Little Squirrels in 2021.

 Free hours, am I eligible, what does this mean for me?

 We endeavour on answering some of the many questions you may have regarding free hours and what this means for you.
 We hope this information will enable you to find out what you are entitled to and how Little Squirrels can make this work for you.

 Am I entitled to 15 hours free for my two-year-old?

 If your family receives one of the following benefits then your child may be eligible to claim FEET (Free early entitlement for two-year old’s).

 Support through Part 6 of the Immigration and Asylum Act 1999

 Child Tax Credit and have an annual income under £16,190 before tax